Mazner/html-learning/README.md

 # html-learning
-In this repository, there'll be all my study about HTML
+In this repository, there'll be all my studies about HTML

 I'm doing my studies by the excelent tutorials made by www.freecodecamp.org